A&W Restaurants: A Great American Brand LLC

 In October 2013, A&W opened its first new concept restaurant, A&W Burgers Chicken Floats.
 The new concept focuses on fresh made-to-order food and heavily emphasizes customer service.
 The menu features burgers made with fresh beef and a choice of toppings, hand-breaded chicken tenders, all-beef hot dogs, and several sides.
 The new management gave A&W a significant boost in the number of locations, with 2017 scheduled to have more openings than closures.

 For 2018, A&W projected an increase in its franchising operations and opening new restaurants.

 In April 2019, A&W returned to Singapore after a 16-year absence, its first location being at Jewel Changi Airport.

 In June 2019, the A&W chain started moving its headquarters to the University of Kentucky Coldstream Research Campus in 2019.

 A&W announced in March 2022 that it was going to withdraw from the Thai market due to economic losses.
 The restaurants shut down on March 20.

 A franchise was given to western New York in early 2023, with three locations, the first of which in Niagara Falls, set to open between May and June of that year.

 There are nearly 1,000 A&W Restaurants worldwide that are owned or franchised through A Great American Brand, with approximately 475 of these restaurants located in the U.S. as of October 2024.

 A&W rebounded its profits in the first half of 2024, emphasis on its growth is given mainly to single-brand restaurants, as well as restaurants in less conventional locations.
 In November 2024, the chain announced its entrance to the Milwaukee and Madison markets in Wisconsin.

 Betsy Schmandt took over the role of A&W's CEO and president from Kevin Bazner on March 4, 2025; Bazner continues as a chairman.
 Her strategy centers on "newstalgia", in an attempt at increasing the brand's relevance with younger people, by improving its marketing, as well as offering a more consistent brand identity, as well as more consistent operations.
 In April, an agreement was signed to open three restaurants in the Memphis metropolitan area, with the first of the three locations, the one in Millington, scheduled to open by the end of 2025.

+In August 2026, the chain unveiled a prototype for a new restaurant design.